 About the U.S. Tax System

-- If you work on-campus, you must complete the UNTSystem Foreign National Form to ensure the correct amount of taxes are witheld from your paychecks.
+- If you work on-campus, you must complete the UNTSystem Foreign National Form.

 How UNT Can Help

-GLACIER Tax Prep access codes will be sent to your EagleConnect/UNT email address MID-MARCH.
-Additional Instructions will be included in the email.
+GLACIER Tax Prep access codes will be sent to your EagleConnect/UNT email address in MID-MARCH.

 GLACIER Tax Prep Eligibility